 6.1.3.5 Test data label/annotation structure

 As raw input the MMVB 3.x uses case set format implemented for MMVB 2.2.
 To use it in the OCI benchmarking platform an additional script converted it into "devsplit" and a "testsplit" files required for the platform.
-Both files had the same format as the original case set. shows the overall structure of a case set together with the labels to predict. shows the relevant fields for encoding the MMVB 3.x case labels.
+Both files had the same format as the original case set.
+Table 26 shows the overall structure of a case set together with the labels to predict.
+Table 27 shows the relevant fields for encoding the MMVB 3.x case labels.
 For future versions, we planned to migrate the case set format to FHIR documents too.